UTAustin-SwarmLab/UTAustin-SwarmLab.github.io/_posts/2024-07-07-SafeNetworkedRobotics.md

 To develop a safe networked control system, as shown in the figure above, we require the following:
 <ol>
     <li><strong>Ability to accurately model the interaction between the mobile robot and the environment in the presence of delay.</strong> Previous works make assumptions about the delay transitions, such as the delay is constant and non-decreasing.
-However, we end up with a very conservative model of the interaction with these assumptions.
+However, we end up with a very conservative model of the interaction with these assumptions.</li>
     <li><strong>Ability to trade off safety for efficiency according to the user's needs.</strong> This is important as we are dealing with a system with stochastic delays.
-Optimizing for absolute safety would translate to optimizing for the worst-case delay, which might occur very rarely.
+Optimizing for absolute safety would translate to optimizing for the worst-case delay, which might occur very rarely.</li>
 </ol>

 ## Modeling the interaction between the robot and the environment in the presence of delay